 If you were watching Iranian state TV in early December 2011, you would have seen an unusual flying object paraded in front of viewers.
 Windowless, squat, with a pointed nose, its two wings made it the shape of a manta ray.
 The trophy on show was an RQ-170 Sentinel stealth drone, a key weapon in the intelligence gathering arsenal of the US Central Intelligence Agency (CIA).
 Standing in a hangar on a military airfield, the drone was seemingly undamaged.
 Indeed, Iranian officials insisted that it had not been shot down; rather, they claimed an unusual coup: to have hacked the drone while it was flying near Iran’s border over Afghanistan and forced it to land.

 Outside Iran, many snorted in disbelief at hearing such claims.
 Todd Humphreys, assistant professor of aerospace engineering at the University of Texas in Austin, US, was one of the sceptics.
-Soon, though, he would prove himself wrong. ---> Keep reading (non-UK only)

 31 Jan 2014

 IF YOU were to draw up a list of the most pressing issues in science, it's unlikely that astronomy's carbon footprint would be on it.
 If it were, it would probably end up somewhere between effective male birth control and how to fold headphones to stop their wires getting tangled in your pocket.